brettz9/intl-dom/README.md

 Note, however, that while this properly selects our "other" form, it hasn't actually formatted our number as a decimal.
 To do that, the locale will need the built-in `NUMBER` function.
+(See the "Built-in functions" section for more.)

 ```json
 "*other": {